gabrielmiki/Kubernetes/README.md

 # Kubernetes
+Pods are the smallest unit of compute.
+Kubernetes pods group similar containers into a logical unit.
+Containers inside a pod have the same IP addresses and move together.
+Pods get schedules on Kubernetes Kubelets Nodes
 A cluster is an instance of Kubernetes.
 Each cluster has a control plane and at least one worker node.
 The control plane makes sure nodes and pods are created, modified and deleted without any issues.
 Made up of several components:
 - Kube API Server: handles the most request form the user and inside the cluster.